Cvlmtt/TL-WR841N_V14/static_analysis.md

 ## Web interface flash

-To flash a custom image from the router web interface you must provide a firmware file that the bootloader and the web update mechanism accept.
-To validate our toolchain we unpacked the firmware with `firmware-mod-kit`, modified the web UI in the extracted `rootfs` (for example by editing `rootfs/web/index.htm` and adding `rootfs/web/js/test.js`), and rebuilt the image using FMK.
+To flash a custom image from the router web interface you must provide a firmware file that the web update mechanism will accept.
+To validate that the firmware extraction was successful we unpacked the firmware with `firmware-mod-kit`, modified the web UI in the extracted `rootfs` (for example by editing `rootfs/web/index.htm` and adding `rootfs/web/js/test.js`), and rebuilt the image using FMK.

 ![FMK extract](imgs/fmk-extraction.png)
 ![Index.htm](imgs/index-htm.png)